poepperl/rdfier/docu/INPUT_FORMAT.md

 URI's, literals and blank nodes
 -------------------------------
-RDF graphs have resources like URI's, literals and blank nodes.
-In order for a cell entry to be interpreted correctly, the type of the resource must be specified in addition to the value.
-The following entries are possible, where the values in curly brackets `{}` must be replaced by the desired values.
+RDF graphs have resources like URIs, literals, and blank nodes.
+In order for a cell entry to be interpreted correctly, the type of resource must be specified in addition to the value.
+The following entries are possible, where the values in curly brackets `{}` must be replaced by the desired values:
  * `<{URI}>^^uri` to specify a full URI, such as: "<http://nomisma.org/id/rome>^^uri".
  * `{prefix}:{label}^^uri` to specify a shorten URI, such as: "nm:rome^^uri".
  * `{value}` or rather `{value}^^xsd:string` to specify a literal, such as: "2023".
  * `{name}^^blank` to specify a blank node.
 The value *name* is only a placeholder and will be ignored by the module.

-Thus, the "^^" marker is used to indicate the type of the resource.
+Thus, the "^^" marker is used to indicate the type of resource.
 Predicates must be of type URI, so the marker in the header has no influence on the type of the predicate.
 Instead, the marker at this point can be used as a type assignment for all entries in the column without their own type.

 **Example**:
 |coins^^uri|nmo:hasMaterial^^uri      |